diegoxxd/diegoxxd/README.md

 - 👋 Hi, I’m @diegoxxd
 - 👀 I’m interested in design graphic, design web and codes.
 - 🌱 I’m currently learning html, css and javascript.
-- 🚀 I'm reading for learning about frameworks and backend.
+- 🚀 I'm ready for learning about frameworks and backend.

 <!---